miiiiiilaaaan/PoliticalChart/TDCCharts.md

 <!-- STYLES ABOVE - DO NOT REMOVE -->

 A selection of older charts I made before working for TSA.\
-*All dates are in the DDMMYYY format.*
+*All dates are in the DDMMYYYY format.*

 ## TDC Chart Archive: